CBEP-SoCB-Details/WWTF_Discharges/README.md

 # Archive Structure
 CBEP 2020 State of the Bay data analysis repositories are divided into from two to four sub-folders.
 All archives contain at least an "Original_Data" and a "Graphics" folder.
-The other two foldersare only included if strictly necessary.
+The other two folders are only included if strictly necessary.

 - Original Data.
 Original data, with a "DATA_SOURCES.md" or "READ ME.txt" file